This blog may contain affiliate links. Read our disclosure policy for more info.

 We set off at sunset and sailed down the Hudson River.
 It’s an all-glass boat so the views were as spectacular as you would imagine.

 Sadly, there was bad weather on the night we went, but ordinarily, you get to enjoy an epic sunset as well as amazing views of all of the famous buildings.
 But even though it was raining, we were still super impressed by the views.
+It turned out to be an excellent rainy day activity since we were cozy and dry the whole time.

 And as if the insane views weren’t enough, we had an amazing 3-course dinner, too.
 It was one of the best meals that we had in New York City, which is really saying something given this city’s legendary restaurant scene!